AbsaOSS/spark-metadata-tool/README.md

     - S3
     - Unix
     - HDFS

+### compare-metadata-with-data
+- Compares metadata records with data and log all inconsistencies

+Note that the tool does not perform any operation to file system

 ## Usage
 ### Obtaining
 The application is being published as a standalone executable JAR.
 Simply download the most recent version of the file `spark-metadata-tool_2.13-x.y.z-assembly.jar` from the [package repository](https://github.com/orgs/AbsaOSS/packages?repo_name=spark-metadata-tool).